Hypercube tesseractTesser network

 Solution

-A set of emerging technologies has come together whoch can enable us to offer a robust solution for scalable AI agent economies.
+A set of emerging technologies has come together which can enable us to offer a robust solution for scalable AI agent economies.
 These technologies include:

 • Portable, verifiable identities